jakmaz/free-games-notifier/README.md

 ## License

 Distributed under the Apache 2.0 License.
-See `LICENSE` for more information.
+See `LICENSE` and `NOTICE` for more information.

 ## Acknowledgements